IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 - explicit obligations of non-discrimination on basis of sex and equality between men and women;
 - logically from explicitly stated obligations to women and the obligation for equality between men and women.
 Such as, the ICCPR's requirement for equal and effective protection from discrimination.[^8]

+Additionally, identifying State's obligations to men and boys allows men and men's advocates to evaluate a State's compliance with human rughts treaties and hold them accountable.

 > The policy must identify women within the jurisdiction of the State party (including non-citizen, migrant, refugee, asylum-seeking and stateless women) as the **rights-bearers**, with particular emphasis on the groups of women who are most marginalized and who may suffer from various forms of intersectional discrimination.[^9]